Vineetb71/Glofox_DataEngineer_Task/README.md

 * Python version: 3.0
 * Testing .txt files created in sublime text.
-* Tools used : Jupyter notebook and spyder to execute the python script
+* Tools used : Jupyter notebook and spyder to code and execute the python script

 ### Setup
 * Any tool such as spyder/Pycharm can be used to run the python script.